SimoElyousfi/LinkedIn-auto-Send-connect/README.md

 # LinkedIn auto Send connect
-Boot with Python to send invetations  in linkedin, this boot have 3 Functions (Search, Send, Next page)
+Mini boot with Python to send invitations in linkedin, this boot have 3 Functions (Search, Send, Next page)

 # I using
 Python 3, undetected chromedriver, Selenium